-- 1.5.1 The following list identifies (but is not limited to) guidance documents which would be referenced in the preparation of site-specific method statements for site restoration, as appropriate: - Good practice during Wind Farm construction, 4th Edition (Scottish Natural Heritage (SNH) (now NatureScot), 2019); - Constructed Tracks in the Scottish Uplands (SNH, 2015); - Floating Roads on Peat (SNH, Forestry Commission, Scotland (now Scottish Forestry); - Conserving Bogs (The Management Handbook) (2019) Tim Thom, Astrid Hanlon, Richard Lindsay, Joanna Richards, Rob Stoneman & Stuart Brooks. - Engineering in the Water Environment Good Practice Guide: River Crossings.
+- 1.5.1 The following list identifies (but is not limited to) guidance documents which would be referenced in the preparation of site-specific method statements for site restoration, as appropriate: - Good practice during Wind Farm construction, NatureScot (July 2024); - Constructed Tracks in the Scottish Uplands (SNH, 2015); - Floating Roads on Peat Report into Good Practice in Design, Construction and Use of Floating Roads on Peat with reference to Wind Farm Developments in Scotland (Forestry Commission Scotland & Scottish Natural Heritage, 2010); - Conserving Bogs (The Management Handbook) (2019) Tim Thom, Astrid Hanlon, Richard Lindsay, Joanna Richards, Rob Stoneman & Stuart Brooks; - Engineering in the Water Environment Good Practice Guide: River Crossings.
 Second Edition.
-SEPA, November 2010. - Engineering in the Water Environment Good Practice Guide: Temporary Construction Methods.
+SEPA, November 2010; - Engineering in the Water Environment Good Practice Guide: Temporary Construction Methods.
 First Edition.
-SEPA and Scottish Government, March 2009. - Developments on Peatland: Guidance on the Assessment of Peat Volumes, Reuse of Excavated Peat and the Minimisation of Waste.
-Version .1, Scottish Renewables and SEPA, January 2012.
+SEPA and Scottish Government, March 2009; - Developments on Peatland: Guidance on the Assessment of Peat Volumes, Reuse of Excavated Peat and the Minimisation of Waste.
+Version .1, Scottish Renewables and SEPA, January 2012; - SEPA Regulatory Position Statement Developments on Peat (Scottish Environmental Protection Agency, 2010).